 Sometimes weapon qualities may have a range or list of values; this means that the user can decide the level at which the quality functions.
-Occasionally you will also see variable rating qualities with the value determined by things like distance from a target.

 Example: Kinetic Gauntlets have an Area (0-10) rating, which means that they can be used to effect a single target only, or all targets within ten meters.